THU-BCI/uniBrain-Speller/README.md

 After completing these steps, you should have all the necessary dependencies installed and be ready to use the software.

+### User Manual

+To obtain the user manual, please send an email to kenttkh92@gmail.com.
+In your message, kindly provide details about your background and the purpose of your request to ensure we can assist you effectively.

 ## Usage

 ### 1. User Information Input